Gabriel-Scheel/ecs-wordpress-theme-framework/README.md

 This is an attempt to speed up some of the more tedious aspects of creating an advanced WordPress theme.

 ## Features
 * Dynamic custom PostType generation w/MetaBox support
-* Debugging Tools
-* Support for weinre for mobile app debugging
-* PixelPerfect widget
 * Dependency checking (php libs, WP plugins, vendor libs)
 * Snippets, re-usable php functions to extend the core (includes urls.snippet.php as an example)
 * Supports dynamic widget loading